AbdurRahim92/data-engineering-portfolio/README.md

 For more details, please refer to the [Project 2 README](project2-building-a-dimensional-data-warehouse/README.md).

-### Project 3: Building Event Driven Sales Data Analysis
+### Project 3: Building Event Driven Sales Data Analysis with AWS

 **Description**: Process, analyse and validate the orders data with/without contact information and ingest it in DynamoDB